desultory/ugrd/readme.md

 `ugrd /boot/ugrd.cpio`

-> If no path information is supplied, the filename provided will be crreated under `build_dir`
+> If no path information is supplied, the filename provided will be created under `build_dir`

 ### Hostonly mode